m-wojnar/reinforced-lib/docs/source/getting_started.rst

 From source
 ~~~~~~~~~~~

-To have an easy access to the example files and benefit from the integration with ns-3 (more in the :ref:`examples <ns3_connection>` section),
+To have an easy access to the `example files <https://github.com/m-wojnar/reinforced-lib/tree/main/examples>`_,
 you can clone the source code from our repository, and than install it locally with pip:

 .. code-block:: bash